Volador Jr.: New Japan Pro-Wrestling (2012–present)

-On January 21 and 22, 2012, Volador Jr. took part in the CMLL and NJPW co-produced Fantastica Mania 2012 events in Tokyo.
-On the first night, Volador Jr. teamed with Kazuchika Okada to defeat the team of Hiroshi Tanahashi and La Sombra.
+On January 21 and 22, 2012, Volador Jr. took part in the CMLL and New Japan Pro-Wrestling (NJPW) co-produced Fantastica Mania 2012 events in Tokyo.
+On the first night, he teamed with Kazuchika Okada to defeat Hiroshi Tanahashi and La Sombra.
 In the main event of the second night, Volador Jr. unsuccessfully challenged La Sombra for the NWA World Historic Welterweight Championship.

-In January 2013, Volador Jr. returned to Japan to take part in the three-day Fantastica Mania 2013 event.
-During the first night on January 18, he teamed with Taichi and Taka Michinoku to defeat La Máscara, Mascara Dorada and Máximo in a six-man tag team match.
-The following night, Volador Jr., Kazuchika Okada and Rey Escorpión defeated Hiroshi Tanahashi, La Máscara and Rush in another six-man tag team match.
-During the third and final night, Volador Jr. unsuccessfully challenged La Máscara for the Mexican National Light Heavyweight Championship.

-In January 2014, Volador Jr. took part in the five-day Fantastica Mania 2014 tour.
-The third event of the tour, on January 17, was headlined by the first interaction between Volador Jr. and his longtime rival La Sombra, after the former's tecnico turn.
+He returned on July 29 at the NJPW 40th Anniversary Show, unsuccessfully challenging Prince Devitt for the NWA World Historic Middleweight Championship in the main event.
+During the third and final night of Fantastica Mania 2013 in January 2013, he unsuccessfully challenged La Máscara for the Mexican National Light Heavyweight Championship.
+On January 17, 2014, the third event of the five-night Fantastica Mania 2014 tour was headlined by the first interaction between Volador Jr. and long-time rival La Sombra after the former's técnico turn.
 The match, wrestled under Match Relampago VIP rules, ended in a ten-minute time limit draw.
 Two days later, in the final match of the tour, Volador Jr. successfully defended the NWA World Historic Welterweight Championship against Máscara Dorada.

-In January 2015, Volador Jr. took part in the Fantastica Mania 2015 tour, during which he successfully defended the NWA World Historic Welterweight Championship against Gran Guerrero.
-In January 2016, Volador Jr. again returned to Japan to take part in Fantastica Mania 2016, successfully defending the NWA World Historic Welterweight Championship against Mephisto in the main event of the final show of the tour.
-The following May, Volador Jr. entered the Best of the Super Juniors XXIII tournament.
+In January 2015, Volador Jr. took part in the Fantastica Mania 2015 tour, where he and Stigma lost to Gran Guerrero and Último Guerrero in the first round of a tag team tournament.
+He also successfully defended the NWA World Historic Welterweight Championship against Gran Guerrero.
+In January 2016, Volador Jr. took part in the Fantastica Mania 2016 tour, successfully defending the championship against Mephisto in the main event of its final show.
+Volador Jr. was invited back to Japan in May to participate in NJPW's annual Best of the Super Juniors tournament.
 After four wins and two losses, Volador Jr. headed to his final round-robin match leading his block, but was eliminated after losing to Will Ospreay.
-A year later, Volador Jr. was announced as a returning participant in the Best of the Super Juniors 24 tournament.
+A year later, after wrestling on the Fantastica Mania 2017 tour, Volador Jr. was announced as a returning participant in that year's Best of the Super Juniors.
 He finished the tournament with a record of three wins and four losses, failing to advance to the finals.
+He also wrestled on both days of the G1 Special in USA tour on July 1 and 2, where he lost to, and then defeated, members of Los Ingobernables de Japón ("The Ungovernables of Japan"; L.I.J.) with various partners.